xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 ### How to continue

-There is a lot more to [discover in AQL](../../AQL/index.html) and much more functionality that ArangoDB offers.
+There is a lot more to [discover in AQL](../../AQL/index.html) and much more functionality that AvocadoDB offers.
 Continue reading the other chapters and experiment with a test database to foster your knowledge.

 If you want to write more AQL queries right now, have a look here: